How to avoid airspace infringement & reduce the risk of mid-air collision

 The number of airspace infringements has increased significantly over recent years and it is important that we all work to reverse this trend.

-This page provides links to entertaining yet informative videos and suggests useful tips that will help to reduce the risk of airspace infringement and mid-air collision.
+This page provides links to entertaining yet informative videos and pilot guides and suggests useful tips that will help to reduce the risk of airspace infringement and mid-air collision.
 All materials and links are part of a Europe-wide campaign that has been initiated and supported by the Safety Promotion Network of National Aviation Authorities.

 Besides the EASA clip, videos on this page offer examples and scenarios from different European countries.
 They all tell unique and interesting stories – stories that you are able to watch whenever you find the time.
 It is recommended that you start with those videos corresponding to the countries where you want to fly or cross.